-A basement waterproofing paint would be ideal only if it did what it was advertised to do – right?
+Basement waterproofing paints would be ideal only if they did what they advertised to do – right?
 Getting the product to penetrate into the surface that you are attempting to waterproof is your first hurdle and actually having a product that doesn’t degrade over time is another.

 Permaflex not only easily penetrates deeply into porous concrete block, concrete walls & floors but it actually stays forever flexible inside (and outside) of the surface that was penetrated.
 What good would a basement waterproofing paint be if it just sat on the surface and became brittle in the future?
 Common sense says that you’ll be wasting your time (and money) purchasing and applying a product like that . . . but that is exactly how many of the products on the market work.

 Not only does Permaflex penetrate deeply and never becomes brittle with age, it has “elongation memory” – meaning that once the flexible coating stretches or moves, it will return to it’s original cured shape.